orassayag/typescript-learning/README.md

 # TypeScript Learning

-Start to be built in October 2018.
+Built in October 2018.
 A tutorial workflow of 'Understanding TypeScript' by Maximilian Schwarzmüller.

 ## Getting Started